Gloster Javelin: Unproduced variants

 Several variants were proposed and investigated but not produced, including aerial reconnaissance versions, a fighter bomber version with underwing panniers for bombs, and a supersonic variant with area-ruled fuselage, thinner wings, and a new tail.
 The "thin-wing Javelin" would have been capable of about Mach 1.6, with a higher ceiling than contemporary US designs.
 Initial work started with fitting a thinner-section wing to a Javelin fuselage but as the project developed the changes became so great that it would effectively have been a different aircraft albeit having an outward resemblance to the Javelin.
 The Gloster P.370 to F.153D for "Thin Wing Gloster All Weather Fighter, an update of the initial F.118 specification was ordered in 1954; a prototype XG336 along with two pre-production aircraft.
-The final incarnation of the thin-wing Gloster (P.376) just before cancellation was a large aircraft carrying two Red Dean all-aspect missiles as a possible contender for Operational Requirement F.155.
+The final proposed version of the thin-wing Gloster (P.376), just before cancellation, was a large aircraft carrying two Red Dean all-aspect missiles as a possible contender for Operational Requirement F.155.
 Both the aircraft, then under construction, and the missile were cancelled in 1957.